Friday 22 July 2016

 Pokemon Go: Ashes and Teeth

 I have written about the future course of human evolution before.
-In the mid-1800s Charles Darwin's Origin of the Species raised a number of uncomfortable questions; if we are animals, and we evolved from the primordial ooze, what place is there for God?
+In the mid-1800s Charles Darwin's Origin of the Species raised a number of uncomfortable questions.
+If we are animals, and we evolved from the primordial ooze, what place is there for God?
 Perhaps He created the primordial ooze, but what if that evolved from something even more primordial?
 How could God have created us in his image, if we did not always look as we do today?
 Is God made of primordial ooze as well?
+Did God have a God?
 Are we still subject to the forces of evolution, and if so, what will we look like in a million years?

 For many years these thoughts disturbed my sleep.
 If immortality is to have meaning there must be a continuity of human essence, otherwise our descendents are not a continuation of our species; they are instead simply a replacement.
 Are we just raw material for an alien sculptor?
 In Clarke’s fiction humanity is forged into immortality on an alien lathe, but I am mindful of Nigel Kneale’s final Quatermass serial, which explored the same idea at the end of the 1970s, in the depths of a deeply cynical age.